mlibrary/dspace-containerization/README.md

 ```
 NOTES:

+Build uses `umich` by default.
+To build with `issue-working`, use "--build-arg GITHUB_BRANCH=issue-working"

 Build uses `dspace-7.6` by default.
 To build with 7_x, use "--build-arg DSPACE_VERSION=7_x"

 Build uses `JDK11` by default.
 To build with JDK17, use "--build-arg JDK_VERSION=17"